-Dr Renzoni's research has focused on the study of genetic associations with lung fibrosis, fibroblast gene expression of fibroblasts isolated from different patterns of lung fibrosis, vascular and lymphatic remodelling in idiopathic and scleroderma-associated lung fibrosis, and the study of the effects of supplemental oxygen in fibrotic lung diseases.
+Dr Renzoni's laboratory research has focused on the study of genetic associations with lung fibrosis, fibroblast gene expression of fibroblasts isolated from different patterns of lung fibrosis, vascular and lymphatic remodelling in idiopathic and scleroderma-associated lung fibrosis.

 - Member, British Thoracic Society